Halonoproctidae

 Taxonomic History

 First described by R.I.
 Pocock in 1901 as Halonoproctinae of Ctenizidae.
 Elevated to rank in 2018 by Godwin & Bond based on molecular phylogenetic analysis using Anchored Hybrid Enrichment.
-The Halonoproctus is now a junior synonym of Cyclocosmia, but this does not affect family name priority.
+The type Halonoproctus is now a junior synonym of Cyclocosmia, but this does not affect family name priority.

 Subfamilies and Genera